 We have been sued, together with the 3M Company and approximately 30 other carpet manufacturers, by the Gadsden (Alabama) Water Works in the circuit court of Etowah County Alabama [The Water Works and Sewer Board of the City of Gadsden v.
-3M Company, et al, civil action No. 31-CV-2016-900676.00], in a case seeking monetary damages and injunctive relief related to the use of certain chemical compounds in the manufacture and finishing of carpet products "in and around Dalton Georgia."
-On motion of the defendants, the case was removed to the U.S. District Court for the Northern District of Alabama (Middle Division) Case No. 4:16-CV-01755-SGC.
-As alleged in the lawsuit, the chemicals are perflourinated compounds ("PFC") perflourinated acid ("PFOA") and perfluorooctane sulfonate ("PFOS") manufactured by 3M and used in certain finishing and treatment processes by the defendants and, as a consequence of such use, either discharged into or leached into the water systems around Dalton, Georgia.
-The Complaint seeks damages that exceed \$10,000, but are otherwise unspecified in amount in addition to injunctive relief and punitive damages.
-We intend to defend the matter vigorously and are unable to estimate our potential exposure to loss, if any, at this time.
+3M Company, et al, civil action No. 31-CV-2016-900676.00] and by the Town of Centre (Alabama) Water Works in the circuit court of Cherokee County Alabama [The Water Works and Sewer Board of the Town of Centre v.
+3M Company, et al, civil action No. 13-CV-2017-900049.00].
+Both cases seek monetary damages and injunctive relief related to the use of certain chemical compounds in the manufacture and finishing of carpet products "in and around Dalton Georgia."
+On motion of the defendants, the cases were removed to the U.S. District Court for the Northern District of Alabama (Middle Division) Case No. 4:16-CV-01755-SGC and Case No. 4:17-CV-01026-KOB.
+Subsequently, the Gadsden Water Works filed a motion to have the case remanded back to the state court and such motion has been granted.
+The lawsuits allege that perflourinated compounds ("PFC"), perflourinated acid ("PFOA") and perfluoroctane sulfonate ("PFOS") manufactured by 3M were used in certain systems around Dalton, Georgia.
+The Complaints seeks damages that exceed \$10,000, but are otherwise unspecified in amount in addition to injunctive relief and punitive damages.
+We intend to defend the matters vigorously and are unable to estimate our potential exposure to loss, if any, at this time.